OOXXXXOO/WSNet/README.md

     * Instence Segmentation-  Mask R-CNN model with a ResNet-50-FPN

-With this great model ,we can start different type of mission quickly
+With these great model ,we can start different type of mission quickly

 2.Constructs a third-party / a state of arts model